 This is not an easy task, and have written briefly on my favorite restaurants of Paris in my blog.
 However, felled needed to be back to tell you more about the my memorable restaurants of my eternal Paris !!!
 These were all with nice anecdotes.
-Therefore, here is my take on my restaurants in Paris, part III !!!
+Once again, will do this entry in my black and white series, no pictures.
+Therefore, here is my take on my restaurants in Paris, part II !!!
 Hope you enjoy it as I.

 The Paris tourist office on the Pâtisserie Stohrer : https://parisjetaime.com/eng/shopping/patisserie-stohrer-p2596